-- Land - Any buildings and other integral parts on land
+- Land - Any buildings and other integral parts on land - 2.
+What laws govern real estate transactions?

 Real estate transactions are mainly governed by the German Civil Code (BGB).
 Other private and procedural property law applicable to real estate transactions is spread over various German acts, including the German Hereditary Building Right Act (ErbbauRG), the German Land Register Act (GBO), and the German Notarial Recording Act (BeurkG).